 In high school Karen was captain of the cross-country ski team, received the Gold Award in Girl Scouts, and was a National Merit Semifinalist.

 Karen went to college at Willamette University in Oregon, where she continued to be an active member of the campus and community.
 Karen was always socially conscious, and at Willamette, she was involved in Habitat for Humanity and was an integral part of bringing the AIDS quilt to the campus.

 Through all of this she kept her humor and her hope.
-She called her managing oncologist, Dr. Randy Hurley "the Quarterback," but she also spent a lot of time doing her own research on Sarcoma and treatments.
+She called her managing oncologist, Dr. Randy Hurley, "the Quarterback," but she also spent a lot of time doing her own research on Sarcoma and treatments.
 She felt strongly that a patient should be actively involved in their own care.
-Dr. Hurley was the perfect Dr. for her because he encouraged her involvement.
+Dr. Hurley was the perfect doctor for her because he encouraged her involvement.
 She wrote funny descriptions of all of the medical personnel that she met.
 She wrote a poem "The Night before Chemo."
-She laughed and joked with her friends to the point that one doctor put in her chart that, the patient and friends were too light hearted about the situation.
+She laughed and joked with her friends to the point that one doctor put in her chart that, the patient and friends were too lighthearted about the situation.
 Karen was quite amused and said that was the point.

 Karen returned to Willamette for the spring semester of her senior year and graduated with honors and B.A. in political science.
 She and her friends found many ways to laugh and enjoy life.
 At graduation many people including professors were wearing buttons that said "Geesy Cow, You Honkin Weenie Doorknob" because Karen had convinced them all through her Minnesota Nights that we all talked that way.
 She lived what she believed.
-Two years later the Willamette Politics department would recognize that by naming their most meritorious political science major award after Karen.
+Two years later the Willamette Politics Department would recognize that by naming their most meritorious political science major award after Karen.
 But at Willamette as always her most treasured memories were her friends.

 Lutheran Volunteer Corps.